Career success stories

-This opportunity was tailour-made to support a recent graduate as they apply their creative skills within the cultural sector.
-Byron's first video, produced as the "challenge" component, can be viewed on Canadian Art's site, recapping their annual Gallery Hop.
+This opportunity was tailor-made to support a recent graduate as they apply their creative skills within the cultural sector.
+Byron's first video, produced as the "challenge" component, can be viewed on Canadian Art's site, recapping their annual Gallery Hop Gala + Auction.

 Be sure to visit Canadian Art's website over the coming months to see Byron's work online.